DS-100/DS-100.github.io/sp17/syllabus.md

 {% include syllabus_entry dates=dates %}

-### Analytics at Scale and the Big-data Ecosystem [Gonzalez and Hellerstein]
+### Decision Trees [Nolan]

-In this lecture we provide an overview of the data technologies commonly used today and their implications on data analysis.
-We will provide a brief overview of map-reduce and streaming algorithms and discuss various sketching techniques for stream summarization.
+In this lecture we will cover a widely used technique for classification (and regression) that offers an algorithmic method to learn informative features.

 {% include syllabus_entry end=true %}